jazzyisj/unavailable-entities-sensor/README.md

       |rejectattr('last_changed','ge',ignore_ts)
       |selectattr('state','in',['unavailable','unknown','none'])|map(attribute='entity_id')|list }}

-### Remove Ignored Entities Group
-If do not want to use the group.ignored_entities group you must also delete the following filter in the template sensor.

-    |rejectattr('entity_id','in',state_attr('group.ignored_entities','entity_id'))

 ## What is the log filter for?
 Some users have reported occasional template warnings in their Home Assistant log, especially when reloading templates.

 This warning is inconsequential and does not affect the sensor operation.
 The logger filter suppresses these warnings.

-**Enabling this filter will suppress template loop warnings for ALL template sensors**
+**NOTE: Enabling this filter will suppress template loop warnings for ALL template sensors**

 Delete or comment out the logger filter code if you do not want template loop warnings supressed.